dephell/dephell/README.md

   - six [required: >=1.10.0, locked: 1.12.0, latest: 1.12.0]
 ```

-Hm...
-Is it many or not?
-Let's look on their size.
+Hm...Is it as many as it seems?
+Let's look at their size.

 ```bash
 $ dephell inspect venv --filter=lib_size
 11.96Mb
 ```

-Ugh...
-Ok, it's Python.
+Ugh...Ok, it's Python.
 Are they actual?

 ```bash
 $ dephell deps outdated